node-class-may-2023/ComIT_Node/javascript.md

 ### Methods
 * JavaScript objects have methods
-* In this lenguage an object method is a property with a function as value
+* In this language an object method is a property with a function as value

 **Example:**
 ```js